-- Those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period). - b) Those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period).
+a) Those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period).

+b) Those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period).

-There have been no adjusting events since 31 March 2022 and up to the date when these accounts were authorised, that require any adjustments to these accounts.
-The market value movement of financial assets as a result the prevailing Covid-19 pandemic and Russian war on Ukraine are a non-adjusting event, it is impossible to estimate the impact of both on this financial statement.
+There have been no adjusting events since 31 March 2023 and up to the date when these accounts were authorised, that require any adjustments to these accounts.